 NuCore will replace or refund the portions of the floor in question, but they do not cover labor.
 But if the claim is approved after one year of purchase, they will only cover a prorated percentage of the material cost, determined by the number of years from the date of purchase.

-The same warranty conditions extend to commercial installations for a period of 15 years, excluding “high traffic” areas such as entry foyers and food preparation areas.
+The same warranty conditions extend to commercial installations for a period of 15 years for NuCore Flooring and 20 years for NuCore Performance, excluding “high traffic” areas such as entry foyers and food preparation areas.

 The warranty specifically does not cover damage caused by: